The Banalization of AIDS: "Just a Little Comprimidinho"

 In recent years, however, part of this network has been penalized due to underfunding of the Unified Health System (SUS) and the weakening of the response to AIDS in the country.

 The recent proposal of the Ministry of Health that network strengthening by expanding care of people infected in primary care leaves questions about its effectiveness.
 It is true that positive experiences were observed in deployed services at this level of attention, however, evaluations also showed that the worst quality indicators focused on the less complex services.

-For those who say I'm "fucks ties" with my pessimism I must retort saying.
+For those who say that I am "fuck em" with my pessimism I must retort by saying.

 Fuck, but do not fuck!